 It’s easy to understand why Below the Heavens is so loved.
 Exile’s warm, sunny production combined with Blu’s bright-eyed, honest optimism simultaneously delights and inspires listeners.
 With the subject matter ranging from coming-of-age and love to concerns about the intersection of crime and poverty, the record feels more like an honest stream-of-consciousness than the carefully crafted masterpiece that it actually is.
 It’s this close proximity to the listener that makes the album so special and personal.

 At the same time, Blu & Exile managed to personify everything lovely about California: youth, warmth, seemingly endless summer days; a landscape flawed but full of potential and hope.
-Listening to Below the Heavens feels like cruising on your bike on a warm summer day, riding the swings at the park with a neighborhood crush, and licking the melted ice cream on your fingers.
+Listening to Below the Heavens feels like cruising on your bike on a warm summer day, riding the swings at the park with a neighborhood crush, licking melted ice cream off of your fingers.

 The album feels like a proper prelude.
 Exile’s production is notably less complex and layered, instead more characterized by repetition of short samples.
 This is especially apparent on the album’s unofficial lead single, “Constellations,” which employs just a few slightly off-tune organ chords and a simple, grainy bassline.
 In contrast to the fullness of songs like “In Remembrance” on Below the Heavens, “Constellations” sounds almost childlike in its simplicity.
 Bare production usually leaves room for the lyrics of a song to shine.
 On this track, however, Blu’s lyricism is just mediocre enough to keep you listening without absorbing anything he says.